aarsan/aarsan.github.io/_posts/2020-12-11-Azure-Sentinel.md

 ---
 ## What is Azure Sentinel?

-Azure Sentinel is the first cloud-native SIEM from a major cloud provider.
+Azure Sentinel is the first cloud-native security information event management (SIEM) and security orchestration automated response (SOAR)from a major cloud provider.